lovetingyuan/vue-flags-webpack-plugin/README.md

   flags: {
     FLAG_A: true
   },
-  // string that used as namespace of flags in script
+  // string that used as namespace of flags in script, default is "flags"
   namespace: '',
   // filter resources by regex when the flag name(as key) is false
   files: {